FuxiaoLiu/VisualNews-Repository/README.md

 ### Getting Data
 - Our dataset is available upon request.
 Please contact fl3es@virginia.edu
 - To access our dataset, please refer to this [demo](./VisualNews-Dataset.ipynb)
-- We will release the keyphrases for the news articles.
+- Some of the articles have the image location information and keyphrases.
+We will release it soon.
 Stay tuned!
 ![Examples from our VisualNews dataset](./sample.jpg)

 ### Diversity Analysis